 This process is frequently referred to as endogenous glucose production (EGP).

-Gluconeogenesis is a metabolic pathway that results in the generation of glucose from non-carbohydrate carbon substrates such as pyruvate, lactate, glycerol, and glucogenic amino acids.
+Gluconeogenesis can be defined as a metabolic pathway that leads to the formation of glucose from non-carbohydrate carbon compounds such as pyruvate, lactate, glycerol and glucogenic amino acids.

 Site: Occurs mainly in cytosol – some precursors are produced in mitochondria

 In vertebrates, gluconeogenesis takes place mainly in the liver (Approx. 1 kg glucose/day) and to a lesser extent in the cortex of the kidneys.